yavook/kiwi-scp/README.md

 "Static" there as in "those don't change during normal service operation".
 These files  could be anything from actual `.conf` files to entire html-web-roots.

-Non-static, but persistent files are to be kept in a "service data directory", by default `/var/local/kiwi`.
+Non-static, persistent files are to be kept in a "service data storage", by default the directory `/var/local/kiwi`.
 In your `docker-compose.yml` files, you can refer to that directory as **${KIWI_INSTANCE}**.

-Start the current directory as a kiwi-scp instance using `kiwi up`, or stop it using `kiwi down`.
+Start the current kiwi-scp instance using `kiwi up`, or stop it using `kiwi down`.
-This also creates kiwi's internal hub network, which you can use as **kiwi_hub** in your `docker-compose.yml` files.
+This also manages kiwi's internal hub network, which you can use as **kiwi_hub** in your `docker-compose.yml` files.

 ### Projects